Indo English School, Rourkela: History and operations

 Founded by educationist Mihir Baran Mukherjee and Manju Mukherjee in 1974 with five local students, the school has grown to 1,300 students.

 It is recognized by the government of Odisha and affiliated to the Council for the Indian School Certificate Examinations, New Delhi.
 The school follows the Indian Certificate of Secondary Education (Class X) and Indian School Certificate (Class XII) (Commerce) curricula.

 The school provides scholarships to students from less-privileged backgrounds as well as running four rural English-medium schools within a 150 km radius of Rourkela.

-Education is a mix of academics, arts, athletics, co-curricular activities and a strong sense of community service.
+The school describes its education as a mix of academics, arts, athletics, co-curricular activities and a strong sense of community service.
 Projects and awards in science, arts and social sciences are an important feature of the curriculum.
 NCC, scouts and guides have played an important part of the school program for years, with several students taking part in the Republic Day Camp at New Delhi.